honeysungra/springboot-interview-questions/Spring Data JPA.md

 2. **Find by ID**:
    - Find an entity by its primary key.
+   - findById() method is part of CrudRepository
+   - The beauty lies in its return type: Optional<T>.
+This is a java.util.Optional, which means the method might or might not return a result.
+This helps in gracefully handling the scenario where a record with the given ID doesn't exist.
      ```java
      Optional<User> userOptional = userRepository.findById(1L);
      ```

 3. **Find All**:
    - Retrieve all entities of a certain type.
+   - The method returns an Iterable<T>.
+   - findAll() method is part of CrudRepository
      ```java
      Iterable<User> users = userRepository.findAll();
      ```

 4. **Delete by ID**:
    - Delete an entity by its primary key.
+   - deleteById method is part of CrudRepository
      ```java
      userRepository.deleteById(1L);
      ```

+**A Few Notes of Caution:**
+**Handling Non-existent IDs:** If you try to delete an entity with an ID that doesn't exist, deleteById() will throw an EmptyResultDataAccessException.
+It's advisable to check for the existence of the record using existsById() before calling deleteById() or handle the exception gracefully.

+**Transactional Integrity:** Ensure that the deletion does not violate any database constraints.
+For instance, if there are related records in another table that depend on the record you're trying to delete, the operation will fail due to referential integrity constraints.

+**Cascade Deletes:** If you've set up JPA cascading operations, deleting a parent entity might delete its children as well.
+Ensure you're aware of these cascade rules in your entity relationships.

 5. **Count**:
    - Count the number of entities in a repository.
+   - findAll() method is part of CrudRepository
      ```java
      long count = userRepository.count();
      ```